 Snorkel at Tunku Abdul Rahman Marine Park

-One of the best things to do in Kota Kinabalu is snorkelling.
+One of the best things to do in Kota Kinabalu with kids is snorkelling.
 Head to the Jesselton Point, which is the main ferry terminal for the Tunku Abdul Rahman Marine Park.
 From here you can take a boat to your chosen island.

 Tunku Abdul Rahman Marine Park is made up of a group of 5 islands; Gaya, Mamutik, Manukan, Sapi and Sulug.
 Some of the larger islands have luxury resorts, where you can stay overnight.